Here's What Tom Thibodeau Said About The Injury Status Of Cam Reddish

 The tweet from Joyce with what Thibodeau said can be seen embedded below.

-Reddish had left the game early against the Los Angeles Clippers on January 9, and then missed the Hawks last game against the Miami Heat on January 12.
+Reddish had left the game early against the Los Angeles Clippers (due to the ankle injury) on January 9, and then was ruled out for the Hawks last game against the Miami Heat on January 12.

 A video of Thibodeau talking about Reddish (on Friday) can also be seen in the tweet that is embedded below from the Twitter account of SNY's Knicks Videos.